Acash-bits/Financial_News_Aggregator/readme.md

 # IPO & M&A News Tracker 📰

 An automated news scraping and email notification system that monitors multiple financial news websites for IPO, M&A, and Demerger related articles.
-The system intelligently filters relevant content, prevents duplicates, and sends daily email digests to stakeholders.
+The system intelligently filters relevant content, prevents duplicates, and sends daily email digests to stakeholders.Having an interactive web-based dashboard with auto-refresh capabilities to get the visual analysis of data easily.

 ## 📋 Table of Contents